ekamcodes/PasswordManager/README.md

 - 🧠 Remember email/username for quicker reuse
 - ⚠️ User prompts to avoid saving incomplete data

-## 📸 UI Preview

-> Upload your `logo.png` image to GitHub for the image to show properly.

 ## 🚀 How to Run